Spamp/SupervisedClusteringTeleassistance/README.md

 Contact

-For any questions or support, please contact antonio.spampinato@alcampus.it or edoardo.caliano@alcampus.it or riccardopolacchi@alcampus.it.
+For any questions or support, please contact antonio.spampinato@alcampus.it or edoardo.caliano@alcampus.it or riccardo.polacchi@alcampus.it.